 Hey y’all!
 In contrast to Throwback Thursday, I like to use Fridays to look forward to an upcoming release that I’m excited about!
-Today’s is The Prison Healer by Lynette Noni.
+Today’s is No Words by Meg Cabot.

 Why wait on this one?